JAMES BOND

 Goldfinger Three sheet

-3-SHEET: (41" X 81") Printed on a thin paper stock, these posters were intended to be displayed outside the theatre where the film was playing.
+3-SHEET: (41" X 81") Printed on thin paper stock, these posters were intended to be displayed outside the theatre where the film was playing.
 They were printed in two or three pieces so the artwork had to be aligned at the time of display.
 For the bigger release films there would sometimes be two different style 3-sheets printed.
 In the early 1970s studios began to produce 3-sheets in one piece and by the early 1980s had phased out the printing of this size poster altogether.
 3-sheet posters were printed in far fewer quantities than the 1-sheet and are therefore much rarer than the smaller posters.

 James Bond US 3-sheet posters 1963 - 1974